Skip to main content

 Example Code: Hashing and Base-64 Encoding

-The following code example demonstrates how to generate an email hash in JavaScript.
+The following code example demonstrates how to generate email and phone hashes in JavaScript.

 async function hash(value) {